AdvEn Super Activated Carbon (ASAC)

 ASAC technology is feedstock agnostic.
 It can be applied to various feedstocks containing non-graphitic carbons, whereas most “high performance” activated carbon producers mainly use coconut shell powder which has a low carbon yield.
 ASAC technology considers various agricultural wastes and industrial/hydrocarbon wastes and by-products as feedstock; and our finished products offer superior performance to those made from coconut shell powder.

-Oil sand by-products are abundant in our home base, Alberta, Canada; not only these feedstocks meet the requirements for high-performance activated carbons produced via our ASAC technology, but also provide carbon yield that is 4 times higher than the commonly used coconut shell feedstocks, due to the higher carbon content and greater chemical stability.
-The unique feature of utilizing multiple types of feedstock makes ASAC a material platform technology that converts many streams of wastes into high value-added activated carbon products.
+Oil sands by-products are abundant in our local region, Alberta, Canada.
+These feedstocks not only meet the requirements for high-performance activated carbons produced via our ASAC technology, but also provide carbon yield that is 4 times higher than the commonly used coconut shell feedstocks due to the higher carbon content and greater chemical stability.
+The unique capability to utilize multiple types of feedstock makes ASAC a true material platform technology that converts many low value waste streams into high value-added activated carbon products.

 Game Changing Performance